February 23, 2026

 - Pain flares after poor sleep, a stressful week, or a sudden increase in activity¹

 If this is you, the goal is not to push through and hope your body toughens up.
-The goal is to rebuild trust with a plan that makes flare-ups less likely.
+The goal is to rebuild trust with a plan that can make flare-ups less likely.

 What helps to reduce menopause musculoskeletal pain?